Black Mirror: Bandersnatch: Plot

 In Britain in July 1984, a young programmer named Stefan Butler is adapting a "choose your own adventure" book owned by his late mother, Bandersnatch by Jerome F. Davies, into a revolutionary adventure game.
 Stefan pitches it to the video game company Tuckersoft, which is run by Mohan Thakur and employs the famous game creator Colin Ritman.
 Stefan is given the choice of accepting or rejecting help from the company in developing the game.
 If Stefan accepts, Colin says he chose the "wrong path".
 The game is released months later and critically panned as "designed by committee".
 Stefan considers trying again, and the film returns to the day of the offer, and the viewer is given the same choice.

 Rejecting the offer, Stefan begins to work on the game on his own from his bedroom, given a September deadline.
-As the game becomes more complex, Stefan becomes stressed and is hostile to his father Peter.
-He visits Dr. R. Haynes' clinic for therapy.
+As the game becomes more complex, Stefan's life is torn between his career and his role, and he eventually becomes stressed and hostile to his father, Peter.
+He visits Dr. R. Haynes's clinic for therapy.
 The viewer may have Stefan explain to Dr. Haynes about his mother's death: when he was five, Peter confiscated his stuffed rabbit toy.
 His mother was delayed by Stefan's refusal to leave without the rabbit and the train she took derailed, killing her.
 Stefan feels responsible for her death.
 Dr. Haynes prescribes Stefan medicine, which the viewer can choose to have Stefan take or flush down the toilet.

 The viewer may have Stefan accept an invitation to Colin's flat, where he lives with his girlfriend Kitty and infant daughter Pearl.
-The pair take hallucinogens and Colin rants about secret government mind-control programs and alternate timelines.
+The viewer is offered to take LSD with Colin or not; however, in the latter case Colin then spikes Stefan's tea with the drug.
+Colin rants about secret government mind-control programs and alternate timelines.
 To demonstrate his theories, Colin demands Stefan choose one of them to jump off the balcony.
 If Stefan jumps, he dies and the game is finished by Tuckersoft to poor reviews.
-If Colin jumps, the whole encounter is revealed to be a dream, but Colin is absent in future scenes.
+If Colin jumps, the whole encounter is revealed to be a dream, but Colin is absent in future scenes and remembers the event in that dream.